-Earlier, I posted about creating an Angular 4 app with VS 2017 and also posted a guide to upgrade an Angular 4 app to Angular 5 with VS 2017.
-Now you can also create Angular 5 app with Visual Studio 2017, without installing any third-party extensions or templates.
-This post talks about how to create an Angular 5 App with Visual Studio 2017. (more…)
+Last week, I posted a guide on upgrading Angular 6 app to Angular 7.
+But, what if you wish to create Angular 7 app from scratch with VS 2017?
+At the time of writing this post, default ASP.NET Core SPA templates allow you to create Angular 5/6 based app with Visual Studio without installing any third-party extensions or templates.
+This post talks about how to create an Angular 7 App with Visual Studio 2017. (more…)

 Angular 7 is out!!
 It’s another major release spanning the entire platform, including the core framework, Angular Material, and the CLI with synchronized major versions.
 Earlier I posted about creating an Angular 6 app with Visual Studio 2017 using ASP.NET Core 2.1 SPA templates.
 Now, it’s time to upgrade the same angular app to the latest version which is Angular 7.
 This post talks about how to upgrade Angular 6 app to Angular 7 with Visual Studio 2017 and we’ll also see an example of Angular 7 Drag and Drop Feature. (more…)

 Lazy loading is a technique to load the content only when the user asks for it.
 Therefore, the initial loading of the webpage is much faster as the complete page is not loaded.
 In case of lots of images on the webpage, it is always recommended to use lazy loading for the images.
 As an example, while showing a photo gallery, there is no point loading all the images in one go as the user may leave after only viewing the first few images and this would result in slower loading and waste of bandwidth.
 In such scenarios, lazy loading is an ideal choice.
 This post talks about how to lazy load images in Angular 6.